tiongjjyi/tp/docs/UserGuide.md

 **Command failure:** Incorrect format results in an error message shown and the remark is not added to the student.

 ### Adding a pending question for a student : `pq`

 Adds a pending question to a specified student from the list of students of a course.

 **Format:** `pq INDEX pq/PENDING_QUESTION`
 * Adds a pending question for the student at the specified `INDEX`.
 * The index refers to the index number shown in the displayed students list.
-* `INDEX` must be a **positive integer** 1, 2, 3, …
+* `INDEX`: Must be a **positive integer** (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
-*  The pending question must not be empty.
+* The input pending question must not be empty.
-* Only one pending question is allowed at a time, i.e adding of pending question is not cumulative.
+* Only one pending question is allowed at a time, i.e. adding of pending question is not cumulative.

 **Example:** `pq 2 pq/What is a logic gate?` Adds a pending question to the student at index 2 of the displayed student, with the question “What is a logic gate?”.
 This indicates a need to follow-up with the student.